alvinlyt94/CZ1006-COMPUTER-ORGANIZATION-AND-ARCHITECTURE/README.md

 ## Knowledge Accquired includes:

-1. Introduction and background: Performance metrics and performance enhancement techniques, Basic concepts of parallel processing and pipelining, Power dissipation in processors, power metrics, and low-power design techniques.
+1. Introduction and background:
+- Performance metrics and performance enhancement techniques
+- Basic concepts of parallel processing and pipelining
+- Power dissipation in processors, power metrics, and low-power design techniques
 2. Instruction set architecture design: Instruction set design, implementation and performance perspectives, relative advantages of RISC and CISC instruction set .
 3. Data-path and control design: Single and multi-cycle data path design.
 Hardwired and